derekriceX/INFO523_TEST/README.md

 Part X - update R studio and push to base repo and the fork

 Part XI - update fork and push to base repo and then R studio

+Part XII - update R studio and push to base repo and the fork